 Roland George Dwight Richardson University Professor of Applied Mathematics

-Professor Ramanan works on probability theory, stochastic processes and their applications.
-She is an interdisciplinary researcher who has developed novel mathematical frameworks for the analysis of stochastic networks, Markov random fields and interacting particle systems, which arise as models in a variety of fields ranging from operations research and engineering to statistical physics and neuroscience.
+Professor Ramanan works on probability theory, stochastic processes and their applications, including reflected processes, large deviations theory, high-dimensional probability and applications to asymptotic convex geometry.
+She has also developed novel mathematical frameworks for the analysis of stochastic networks, Markov random fields and interacting particle systems, which arise as models in a variety of fields ranging from operations research and engineering to statistical physics and neuroscience.
 Her work combines tools from several fields including discrete probability, stochastic analysis and partial differential equations.
-She has also made fundamental contributions to the study of reflected processes, large deviations theory, high-dimensional probability and applications to asymptotic convex geometry.
 She also has four patents to her name.
-She was awarded the Erlang prize in 2006 for "outstanding contributions to applied probability" by the INFORMS Applied Probability Society.
-She was a recipient of a Medallion from the Institute for Mathematical Statistics in 2015, a Simons Fellowship in 2018 and a Guggenheim Fellowship in 2020, and is an elected Fellow of several societies.